 Lights reflecting off of Lake Como at dusk.
-Gondoliers sernading couples in Venice.
+Gondoliers serenading couples in Venice.
 Walking hand-in-hand along winding Sorrento streets.
 Kissing atop the Spanish Steps.
 Lazy days spent on pristine Sardinian beaches.
 What could be more romantic than Italy?
 Is there a more perfect way to proclaim your love to the world than by saying your "I dos" in the most magical country in the world?

-These days destination weddings are all the rage.
+These days, destination weddings are all the rage.
 Couples determined to keep guests lists short, costs down, and the work minimal are all turing to destination weddings as a viable alternative to more traditional at-home weddings.
 If you have decided on a destination wedding yourself stop for a moment to consider Italy as an option.
-If you have already decided that Italy is for you then read on to ensure you have everything you need to made it legal in Italia.
+If you have already decided that Italy is for you then read on to ensure you have everything you need to make it legal in Italia.

 Getting Married in Italy